17 Minimalist Color Palettes for Your Next Design

 Typography is another way to make an impact with minimal design.
 A good font selection changes the dynamic and style of the entire creation.

 That’s what this post is all about.

-Here, I’ll share some tips on using a minimalist color palette in design.
-Then I’ll follow it up with 17 minimalist color palettes you can use for your next website design project.
+Here, I’ll share some tips on using a minimalist color palette in design and follow up with 17 of our favorite palettes you can use for your next website design project.

 The Meaning of Colors in Minimalist Design

 Perhaps you’ve heard of color theory, a popular term in professional design.
 It refers to the idea that colors have meaning.

 For example, in the United States, white is often perceived as a symbol of purity.
 This makes it a popular choice for wedding designs and the healthcare industry.
 But in other places around the world, there’s a link between the color white and death.

 Red, often associated with passion and energy, is often used as a “call to action” color for websites.
 Yet, it’s a common signal for danger.
 Thus, the term, red flag.

 Because there are fewer choices in a minimalist color palette, each one will have more impact.
 Choose wisely.